Chalk charges for machine uptime of nodes labeled as Chalk Managed. We calculate this by multiplying:

 Finding Chalk Credit Rates

-To see the full list of credit utilization rates per hour for all machine types, log into Chalk via your terminal and use the Chalk CLI command to view usage rates.
+To view the full list of credit utilization rates in your terminal, log into Chalk in the terminal and use the Chalk CLI command to view usage rates.

 $ chalk login